 Business Administrator Brenda Kane, ext.
 85025

-The district Business Office is responsible for overseeing all business operations including budgeting, payroll, accounts payable and receiving, contract negotiations, employee benefits, all insurances, capital construction and building maintenance, purchasing, legal correspondence, crisis intervention, contracts, transportation, food services, etc.
+The district Business Office is responsible for overseeing all business operations including purchasing, payroll, accounts payable, tax collection and receiving.

 Communications & Public Relations